nosajio/writing/the-habit-of-reading-2018-01-22.md

 ## The Low Expectation Hack
 *The low expectation hack is a name I've thought of for this because I can't find the actual name of this technique. *

-Roughly speaking, this technique works because you're happiest when you're achieving things, but you can trick your brain into thinking almost anything is an achievement.
-You just have to set an achievable goal.
+This technique works, roughly speaking, because you're happiest when you're achieving things, and you can trick your brain into thinking almost anything is an achievement.
+You just have to manage your own expectations.

 The first step is to decide on when and how often you'd like to read.
 The ideal time is every day or few days to make the behaviour more likely to stick.

 2, set your expectations so low that it would be almost impossible to fail.
 For example: "I'm going to read a page per day".
 By setting expectations laughably low you're increasing the chance that you'll show up every time.
-The showing up is the most important part.
+Showing up is the most important part.
 I repeat: showing up is the most important part!

-3, Write your expectations down somewhere that you'll see it every day, or better still set your calendar to remind you.
+3, Write down how often you plan to read and your expectation for each session.
+Better still, set your calendar to remind you.

-4, think of something that you enjoy to do like watching that TV show you like.
+4, queue a reward.
+Think of something that you enjoy to do like watching a TV show you like.
 This will be your reward that you'll act out after you've finished reading.
 The reward completes what is known as the "habit loop" – the algorithm your brain uses to form lasting habits.

 <div class="image">
   <img src="http://a.nosaj.io/habit-loop.png" alt="" />